ginkot/C-Sharp-Software-Development-for-Absolute-Beginners/README.md

 [Curriculum]

 Introduction

 0-1.
 Is This The C# Course For You?
-(Free to Watch) 0-2.
+(Free to Watch)

+0-2.
 About The Instructor

 0-3.
 What is C#? and Why Learn C#?
-(Free to Watch) 0-4.
+(Free to Watch)

+0-4.
 Downloading and Installing Visual Studio (C# IDE)

 The Basics - Getting Started!

 1-1.
 Hello World (Mr. Beast Logo)

 1-2.
 Variables

 1-3.
 Data Types

 1-4.
 C# - A Strongly Statically Typed Language

 1-5.
 Working with Strings and Substrings

 1-6.
 Working with Numbers

 1-7.
 Getting User Input

 1-8.
 EXERCISE - The Number Multiplier

 Methods

 2-1.
 Methods

 2-2.
 Method Parameters

 2-3.
 Method Returns

 2-4.
 Method Overloading

 Comments and XML Summary Tags

 3-1.
 Learn all about comments and XML summary tags in C#!

 Conditions and Operators

 4-1.
 If and Else Statements

 4-2.
 Else If Statements

 4-3.
 Equality and Inequality Operators

 4-4.
 Comparison Operators

 4-5.
 Boolean Operators

 4-6.
 EXERCISE - Building a Calculator

 4-7.
 Switch Statements

 4-8.
 Conditional Operators

 Arrays

 5-1.
 Arrays and Collections

 Loops and Iteration

 6-1.
 While Loops

 6-2.
 Do While Loops

 6-3.
 For Loops

 6-4.
 For Loops vs While Loops

 6-5.
 Foreach Loops

 6-6.
 EXERCISE - Draw a Cube

 Control Flow

 7-1.
 The break Statement

 7-2.
 The continue Statement

 Misc Learning 1

 8-1.
 Exception Handling (try, catch, finally)

 8-2.
 2D, 3D and Multidimensional Arrays

 8-3.
 EXERCISE - Chess - Find the Queen

 8-4.
 Lists

 Object Orientating Programming (O-O)

 9-1.
-O-O, Classes and Objects (Free to Watch)
+O-O, Classes and Objects

 9-2.
 Constructors

 9-3.
 Object Methods

 9-4.
 Access Modifiers (public, private, etc)

 9-5.
 Properties

 9-6.
 Inheritance

 9-7.
 Method Overriding (Polymorphism)

 9-8.
 Multilevel Inheritance

 9-9.
 The sealed Keyword

 9-10.
 Abstract Classes and Abstract Methods

 9-11.
 The this Keyword

 9-12.
-The base Keyword and base Class Constructors 9-13.
+The base Keyword and base Class Constructors

+9-13.
 Interfaces

 9-14.
-O-O Summary (Free to Watch)
+O-O Summary

 Misc Learning 2

 10-1.
 EXERCISE - Drawing Pyramids

 10-2.
 Solutions, Multiple Projects and Namespaces

 Debugging

 11-1.
-Breakpoints and Code Stepping (Also: Run to Click and Run to Cursor) 11-2.
+Breakpoints and Code Stepping (Also: Run to Click and Run to Cursor)

+11-2.
 Immediate Window

 11-3.
 Locals and Autos Windows

 11-4.
 Watch Windows and Quick Watch

 Misc Learning 3

 12-1.
 The protected Access Modifier

 12-2.
 The static Keyword

 Immutable Data Types

 13-1.
 The readonly Keyword

 13-2.
 The const Keyword

 The Stack and Heap

 14-1.
-Stack and Heap Memory (Stack Overflow and the Call Stack) 14-2.
+Stack and Heap Memory (Stack Overflow and the Call Stack)

+14-2.
 Method Parameters - Passing by Value

 14-3.
 Method Parameters - Passing by Reference (The ref Keyword)

 Structures

 15. The struct Keyword

 Objects, Dynamic and Anonymous

 16-1.
 The object Data Type - Boxing and Unboxing

 16-2.
-The dynamic keyword and Dynamic Type Checking (object Data Type Part 2 - Static Type Checking, Early and Late Binding) 16-3.
+The dynamic keyword and Dynamic Type Checking (object Data Type Part 2 - Static Type Checking, Early and Late Binding)

+16-3.
 The var Keyword and Type Inference

 16-4.
 Anonymous Types

 null and Nullable Types

 17-1.
 The null Keyword

 17-2.
 Nullable Value Types

 17-3.
 The null-coalescing Operators

 Method Parameters / ref and val

 18-1.
 Named and Optional Parameters

 18-2.
 The out Keyword

 18-3.
 The in Keyword

 18-4.
 The params Keyword

 Misc Learning 4

 19-1.
 Enumerations - The enum Type

 19-2.
 Recursion and File Handling (File IO / System.IO)

 Final Project & Summary

 20-1.
-Final Project (Top Trumps Simulator) (Free to Watch) 20-2.
+Final Project (Top Trumps Simulator) (Free to Watch)

+20-2.
 Course Summary (Where do I go from here?)
 (Free to Watch)

 ------------------------------------------------------------------------------------------------------------